cb1kenobi/dojo-toolkit-module/profiles/README.txt

 Then execute the build:

   $ ./build.sh profileFile=../../../profiles/dojo-module-local.profile.js \
-     action=clean,release version=0.9.0-2.0 releaseDir=../../../ releaseName=MyBuild
+     action=clean,release version=0.9.0-2.0 releaseDir=../../../ \

-This will put the following files in the dojo-release-0.9.0-src/release
-directory:

-  nls      <dir>
-  DojoModuleAdmin.js
-  DojoModuleAdmin.js.uncompressed.js
-  DojoModuleMain.js
-  DojoModuleMain.js.uncompressed.js

-Since we only care about the compressed versions, we are interested in:

-  nls      <dir>
-  DojoModuleAdmin.js
-  DojoModuleMain.js

-Move the nls directory, DojoModuleAdmin.js, and DojoModuleMain.js files to the "drupal" directory in the Dojo Module directory.
-You may delete the "release" directory in the dojo-release-0.9.0-src directory.

-From a web browser, go to the Dojo Toolit Module settings page, then update your build profile to select the build.
-The "xd" files are used for the CDN and will be automatically loaded when a CDN Dojo build is selected.
+     releaseName=MyBuild

+You can change the "releaseName" to whatever you like, but don't use spaces.
+When the build completes, go to the Dojo Module settings page and create a build profile.
+From the Dojo Build field, select your new build from the menu.

 *******************************************************************************
 Building The dojo-module-cdn Profile